jordancannon88/cdk-lambda-pipeline/README.md

 $ cdk deploy PipelineDeployingLambdaStack
 ```

-The pipeline will be created and will pull from the CodeCommit repo and begin it's process before deploying all functions within the `lambda` folder.
+The pipeline will be created and will pull from the CodeCommit repo and begin it's process before deploying the function within the `lambda` folder.

 # CDK Python project instructions